 Submitting an Event

-All proposals must be submitted before Sunday 1 May 2016 to be evaluated for the official schedule.
+All proposals must be submitted before Sunday 17 June 2018 to be evaluated for the official schedule.

 Topics and Tracks

-- Debian Packaging, Policy, and Infrastructure
+- Packaging, policy and infrastructure

-We hope to see you all in Cape Town!
+We hope to see you in Hsinchu!